canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 <div class="dpgn-section-intro-guideline">

-**[TODO: Add/revise introductory text]**

 Once you have designed and launched a service, there is still work to do.
 Treat the service as a product; it requires regular reviews, usability tests and improvements.
 Unlike a project that has pre-determined start and end date, a product has a life cycle that goes far beyond the launching of the service.
-Regularly assessing the service and welcoming opportunities for improvement will help to ensure that the service keeps pace with evolving client needs and benefits from new or improved technology. **(2.
-Product management, not just project management.
-(Assess - Digital Design Playbook (ISED)))**
+Regularly assessing the service and welcoming opportunities for improvement will help to ensure that the service keeps pace with evolving client needs and benefits from new or improved technology.

 </div>